 You cannot emulate how the app is used in real life.
 How does it look when you are under the sun?
 Does the interface fit with swipes?

-Emulators can’t show how an app reacts during phone calls, receiving messages, etc.
+Emulators can not show how an app reacts during phone calls, receiving messages, etc.

 Memory Related Issues